SCENE 01 / NIGHT VISION FILMING

 Can you film night landscapes and aurora in Canada?

+Here is what that looks like on the ground.
 Yes.
 Using high-ISO cameras we capture the aurora borealis over Yellowknife and Whitehorse, moonlit Rocky Mountain peaks, and boreal forest landscapes.
-Canada's northern latitudes and dark-sky preserves like Jasper offer some of the world's finest night landscape cinematography conditions.
+Canada's northern latitudes and dark-sky preserves like Jasper give some of the world's finest night landscape cinematography conditions.

 Related Services